nubenetes/awesome-kubernetes/docs/selenium-appium-zephyr.md

 - [dzone: What's New in Selenium 4?](https://dzone.com/articles/what-is-new-in-selenium-4) The newly released Selenium 4 is creating a lot of buzz and the complete testing community is looking forward to exploring its updated features.
 - [freecodecamp.org: Use Selenium to Create a Web Scraping Bot](https://www.freecodecamp.org/news/use-selenium-to-create-a-web-scraping-bot)
 - [lambdatest.com: Debunking The Top 8 Selenium Testing Myths](https://www.lambdatest.com/blog/debunking-selenium-testing-myths/)
+- [linkedin.com: Selenium 4 and Grid Integration with Kubernetes 🌟](https://www.linkedin.com/pulse/selenium-4-grid-integration-kubernetes-rishi-khanna/) This article is written to highlight Selenium 4 capabilities and how selenium grid can be incorporated with Kubernetes.

 ## Robot Framework
 * [Robot Framework 🌟](https://robotframework.org/) Robot Framework is a generic open source automation framework.
 It can be used for test automation and robotic process automation (RPA).